torvalds/linux/Documentation/filesystems/autofs.rst

 ===========

-A core element of the implementation of autofs is the Mount Traps which are provided by the Linux VFS.
+A core element of the implementation of autofs is the Mount Traps which are provided by the GNU/Linux VFS.
 Any directory provided by a filesystem can be designated as a trap.
 This involves two separate features that work together to allow autofs to do its job.